3-manifolds/SnapPy/doc_src/installing.rst

 "This application has failed to start because MSVCR90.DLL was not found" or "This application failed to start because the application configuration is incorrect" try downloading and installing `vcredist_x86.exe
 <http://www.microsoft.com/downloads/details.aspx?FamilyID=9b2da534-3e03-4391-8a4d-074b9f2bc1bf&displaylang=en>`_ from Microsoft.

-If you are running Windows 7 and the program works except for the 3D graphics features, then you are likely missing "msvcr71.dll".

 Linux
 --------------------